 It is a good idea to take a moment to review the information on copyright and Creative Commons (Be Legal and Fair) for your work with digital images.
 It's important that we model digital citizenship by steering students toward the use of copyright free images.
-A fantastic source for copyright free images is Pixabay.
+A fantastic source for copyright free images is Photos for Class.
 More copyright free image sites can be found In the Additional Resources section.
 Here is a guide to interpreting the use of an image with a Creative Commons license.

 PhotoPeach is an online slideshow maker, and using it is a snap!
 You can learn about it using this tutorial page.
 It has a lot of fun and easy features, but at the basic level, you can simply upload a few photos and select some background music to create an instant digital slide show.
 You can also add captions, create quiz questions on each of the slides, change the speed of the show, and manage comments.